Lunear01/lunearpi/README.md

 # Raspberry Pi Proxy & Ad-Blocking Stack

 A high-performance, containerized networking stack designed for secure, ad-filtered browsing.
 This project leverages **Xray (VLESS)** for proxied traffic, **Pi-hole** for network-wide DNS sinkholing, and **Cloudflare Tunnels** to expose the service without opening local firewall ports.

 ## Architecture
-This stack is built with modular engineering principles, separating secrets from logic and utilizing a dedicated Docker network for internal DNS routing:
+This stack is built with modular engineering principles, separating secrets from logic and utilizing highly optimized network routing for zero-latency resolution:

-* **Xray (VLESS over WS):** Handles encrypted inbound proxy traffic
+* **Xray (VLESS over WS):** Handles encrypted inbound proxy traffic with SNI sniffing enabled to route internal DNS queries efficiently.
 * **Pi-hole:** Acts as the primary DNS server for Xray, stripping ads and trackers at the DNS level.
 * **Cloudflare Tunnel:** Creates a secure outbound-only connection to the Cloudflare edge, bypassing the need for Port Forwarding.
-* **Docker Networking:** Uses a static subnet (`172.18.0.0/16`) to ensure predictable communication between the Xray and Pi-hole containers.
+* **Zero-Latency Host Networking:** Pi-hole is deployed in `network_mode: "host"`, bypassing the Docker Bridge NAT entirely.
+This binds Pi-hole directly to the Pi's physical IP, dropping DNS resolution latency to near 0ms.
+* **Resource Management:** All containers implement strict JSON log rotation (max 30MB per service) to prevent SD card wear and storage bloat.

 ## Getting Started

 ### Prerequisites
-* A Raspberry Pi (running Linux).
+* A Raspberry Pi (running Linux) with a configured Static IP.
 * **Docker** and **Docker Compose** installed.
 * A domain managed by **Cloudflare**.